oschrenk/plan.swift/Docs/External/Sketchybar.md

 # Advanced

-> [!warn] This feature is currently under review.
-It works when run in a terminal but not when run as a service.
+> [!warn] This feature is currently in beta and under review.
+It works when run in a terminal but not when run as a service as it requires special macOS permissions.

 You can use `plan watch` feature to notify Sketchybar of any changes.